- Assistant Baseball Coach

 On Jan.
-13, 2015, Ryan Connolly was named the newest assistant coach for the Virginia Tech baseball program, and returned to Blacksburg after two seasons away.
-Connolly had spent two years with the Hokies as a volunteer assistant coach before moving on to a full-time role.
+13, 2015, Ryan Connolly was named the newest assistant coach for the Virginia Tech baseball program, and returned to Blacksburg after two years away.
+Connolly had spent two seasons (2011-12) with the Hokies as a volunteer assistant coach before moving on to a full-time role.
 This will be his fourth season overall with the Hokies and his sixth season in the coaching profession.